 - Keep potty chair in bathroom – to associate going to the bathroom…in the bathroom!

-- Have your child only wear a shirt and their underwear for the training days
+- Have your child only wear a shirt and their underwear for the training days (do not let them be naked, they need to recognize the feeling of their underwear being wet)

 - On the first day of potty training, this is a huge step: PACK AWAY ALL THE DIAPERS (if using cloth) OR THROW THEM ALL AWAY (if using disposables) AND GET YOUR CHILD TO HELP/DO ALL THE WORK!!
 This is SO key!
 It really helped my son make that association and he said “bye bye diapers” and then I could remind him of that if he asked for a diaper during potty training